 I just completed my seventh batch of dried tomatoes.
 Each batch of tomatoes fills all nine trays in my Excalibur Dehydrator.
 I get about 20-22 lbs into each batch.
-That’s the equivalent of about 7 quarts of canned diced tomatoes.
+That’s the equivalent of about seven quarts of canned diced tomatoes.
 It takes about 24 hrs for a load of tomatoes to dry, give or take 2-3 hours depending on the humidity.
 The best part?
 A dryer-load of tomatoes fits into one 1/2 gallon jar.
-Imagine that–7 quarts of tomatoes condensed into 2 quarts.
+Imagine that—seven quarts of tomatoes condensed into two.
 How cool is that?

-The bestest way to use dried tomatoes is to pop them into the blender and blend until they are turned into a powder.
+The very best way to use dried tomatoes is to pop them into the blender and blend until they are turned into a powder.
 Then add water to reconstitute: a little water to create tomato paste or more water to make tomato sauce.
-So much easier than boiling tomatoes for hours to get a thick sauce or paste.
-Or, you can just crumble them up to add to soups or casseroles.

-Yes, I dry them with the skins.
+To peel or not to peel?
+Yes, I dry the tomatoes with the skins.
 Once they are ground into a powder, you’ll never know they weren’t peeled.
 Yes, I dry them with the seeds.
 The seeds also get ground into the powder and you really can’t taste any difference.

 Do you really have to turn them over?
 Probably not.
 But humidity is such a problem here, especially in the fall and I don’t want any moisture at all, if I can help it.
 By turning them over, I’m ensuring that there are no spots that aren’t perfectly dry.

+How do you store them?
 Often the humidity here will soften my dried foods.
 So to ensure they stay dry, I store them in vacuum-sealed containers like these canisters.
 Even easier (and cheaper) is to use mason jars and seal the mason lid with this handy dandy sealer that attaches with a hose to your vacuum sealer.
-Or my favorite: this Universal Vacuum Lid.
-I can put it on top of a 1-gallon glass jar, or any other jar.
-With this vacuum lid I can store in any size container I want.
+Now today, my favorite way to seal the jar is using this battery-powered sealer.

 Here’s wishing you a year full of tasty tomatoes.